The Kabuki Warriors: Damage CTRL (2023–2025)

-Return from injuries and Heel turn (2025–present)
+Return from injuries and heel turn, second disbandment (2025–2026)

-The Kabuki Warriors at Evolution in 2025.

 Sane returned from injury on the May 19 episode of Raw, where she participated in the triple threat match to qualify for the women's Money in the Bank ladder match, which was won by Rhea Ripley whereas Asuka returned from injury on the June 16 episode of Raw, where she won a fatal four-way first round qualifier of the Queen of the Ring tournament.
 Asuka made it to the tournament final at Night of Champions where she lost to Jade Cargill.
 On the July 7 episode of Raw, Asuka came to the aid of Sane from an attack by The Judgment Day (Raquel Rodriguez and Roxanne Perez).
 The Kabuki Warriors were subsequently scheduled to challenge for the WWE Women's Tag Team Championship held by Rodriguez and Perez in a fatal four-way tag team match at Evolution on July 13, where Rodriguez and Perez successfully retained their titles.

 In August, tensions rise between Asuka and Sky, where the former contents that the latter should be accepting her help to win the Women's World Championship.
 On September 22 episode of Raw, Asuka lost to Ripley.
 Following the match, Asuka spew mist in Ripley's face and ordered a reluctant Sane to attack Ripley.
 Sky rushed out to stop them only to be attacked by the pair as well, turning both Asuka and Sane heel.
 At Crown Jewel on October 11, The Kabuki Warriors lost to Sky and Ripley.
-On the November 10 episode of Raw The Kabuki Warriors defeated Alexa Bliss and Charlotte Flair to win the WWE Women's Tag Team Championship for the third time.
+On the November 10 episode of Raw, The Kabuki Warriors defeated Alexa Bliss and Charlotte Flair to win their third WWE Women's Tag Team Championship.
+On Raw's Netflix Anniversary Show on January 5, 2026, The Kabuki Warriors lost the titles to Sky and Ripley, ending their third reign at 56 days.
+On April 20 on the Raw after WrestleMania 42, The Kabuki Warriors wrestled their last match as a tag team when they lost a tag team match to Rhea Ripley and Iyo Sky in Sane's last match with the company.
+On April 24, it was reported that Sane was released by WWE, disbanding the team for second time.

 Championships and accomplishments

-The Kabuki Warriors are three-time and the current WWE Women's Tag Team Champions.
+The Kabuki Warriors are three-time and the longest-reigning WWE Women's Tag Team Champions.